galenhuntington/hpre/README.md

 `hpre` expands each of these into multiple `import` statements.

-The “unqualified as” import can be emulated with this:
+The “unqualified as” import can be emulated as follows:

 ```haskell
 import Control.Exception, as Exc